Remote Defense Request

 - Participation by telephone is not permitted under any circumstances.
 Remote participation by video teleconferencing is permitted under the following circumstances:

-- Approved web-conferencing software must be used that allows all participants to see and hear each other during the entire defense.
+- Video conferencing software must be used that allows all participants to see and hear each other during the entire defense.

-- The candidate, the committee chair (or at least one of the co-chairs) must all be present in the examination room; none may be at a remote site.
-For dissertation defenses, the Dean’s Representative must be present in the examination room.
+- The candidate, the committee chair (or at least one of the co-chairs), and the Dean’s Representative must all be present in the examination room; none may be at a remote site except for under highly unusual circumstances that restrict travel or in-person participation.

-- The program must pay for any costs associated with the remote participation.
-The remote participants must connect to the defense using hardware that will ensure that all participants are visible and audible and that the connection is stable and available throughout the scheduled time of the defense.
+- The remote participants must connect to the defense in a manner that will ensure that all participants are visible and audible and that the connection is stable and available throughout the scheduled time of the defense.

 - The Dean’s Representative is responsible for ensuring that all requirements for remote participation are met, that the remote participation was uninterrupted, and if interrupted, that the defense was paused until all remote participants were fully restored.